confluentinc/schema-registry/docs/schema_registry_tutorial.rst

    * Maven to compile the client Java code
    * ``jq`` tool to nicely format the results from querying the |sr| REST endpoint

 #.
-Clone the |cp| `examples <https://github.com/confluentinc/examples>`_ repo from GitHub and work in the `clients/avro/` subdirectory, which provides the sample code you will compile and run in this tutorial.
+Clone the Confluent `examples <https://github.com/confluentinc/examples>`_ repo from GitHub and work in the `clients/avro/` subdirectory, which provides the sample code you will be compiling and running in this tutorial.

    .. codewithvars:: bash